Custom Proposal

 SEO tools like Ahrefs and SEMrush can help you identify URLs that have experienced decay, but those findings should always be corroborated with data with at least one of the other platforms.
 These tools have pretty good methods for estimating performance but at the end of the day, it is just an estimate and not actual data.

-In Ahrefs, you can enter the blog URL prefix and then use the Top Pages 2.0 report to see performance from two different time periods and quickly spot posts with decay in traffic and the number of keywords.
+In Ahrefs, you can use the Top Pages report to see performance from two different time periods and quickly spot posts with decay in traffic and the number of keywords.

 What to look for when investigating content decay